gradle/gradle/subprojects/docs/src/docs/release/notes.md

         testRuntime(project(path = ":core")) {
             exclude(group = "org.gradle")
         }

+        // Client module dependencies are also supported runtime(
+            module("org.codehaus.groovy:groovy:2.4.7") {

+                // Configures the module itself
+                isTransitive = false

+                dependency("commons-cli:commons-cli:1.0") {
+                    // Configures the external module dependency
+                    isTransitive = false
                 }

+                module(group = "org.apache.ant", name = "ant", version = "1.9.6") {
+                    // Configures the inner module dependencies
+                    dependencies(
+                        "org.apache.ant:ant-launcher:1.9.6@jar",
+                        "org.apache.ant:ant-junit:1.9.6")
+                }
+            }
+        )
+    }

-Gradle Script Kotlin 0.3.1 also ships with Kotlin 1.1-dev-2053, which greatly improves the performance of code completion within IDEA when used together with a recent Kotlin plugin version.
-Please check out the full [Gradle Script Kotlin release notes](https://github.com/gradle/gradle-script-kotlin/releases/tag/v0.3.1) for details.
+Gradle Script Kotlin 0.3.2 also ships with Kotlin 1.1-dev-2053, which greatly improves the performance of code completion within IDEA when used together with a recent Kotlin plugin version.
+Please check out the full [Gradle Script Kotlin v0.3.1 release notes](https://github.com/gradle/gradle-script-kotlin/releases/tag/v0.3.1), the first release to include it, for details.

+Parity with the Groovy based build language was greatly increased.
+Taking `copySpec` as an example.
+Before Gradle Script Kotlin v0.3.2 one could write:

+    copySpec {
+        it.from("src/data")
+        it.include("*.properties")
+    }

+With v0.3.2 it should now read:

+    copySpec {
+        from("src/data")
+        include("*.properties")
+    }

+Please note that this is a _breaking change_ as many configuration patterns that previously required a qualifying `it` reference no longer do.
+This behavior is only enabled for non-generic Gradle API methods under the `org.gradle.api` package at this point.
+Subsequent releases will increasingly cover the full API.

+Again for the full scoop please check out the full [Gradle Script Kotlin release notes](https://github.com/gradle/gradle-script-kotlin/releases/tag/v0.3.2).

 ### More resilient Daemon